Meet your School Counselor

 Second Step Home Links

 Parents, please partner with us as we focus on our social and emotional learning together.
+The scope and sequence for the Second Step program can be found HERE.
 Families may access Second Step activities to complete with their child/children here:

 If you would like to access ALL of the Home Links in one PDF file for each grade level, please click HERE.